devschooldevops/02_linux/7_linux_file_systems.md

 - common file system types: ext3, **ext4**, **xfs**, fat, ntfs; nfs, smbfs/cifs

-## Exercises
+## Exercise 1
-- add two virtual disks to the VM
+- add one virtual disk to the VM
 - create standard partition, format it, mount it, created a persistent mount
 ```bash
 # step 1: create partition on new disk